Olivia thrives in her foster care placement

 CatholicCare is seeking families to provide essential support, care and stability for children and young people affected by family breakdown, to enable them to recover and thrive.
 Through our suite of services, and the dedication of our specialist support teams and foster carers, we are transforming the lives of children and young people to create positive futures.

 Our priority is to ensure these children and young people have a safe, stable home.
-If you are interested in knowing more about fostering a child or young person, please visit www.catholiccaredbb.org.au/can-you-help to view the profiles of some of the children we are seeking carers for right now.
+If you are interested in knowing more about fostering a child or young person, please call Sandra now on (02) 9481 2600 or email info@catholiccaredbb.org.au.
+You can also visit our website www.fostering.org.au.

 * Name and photo have been changed to protect the child’s privacy